 Entry – free for NT members. £32.50 family ticket for grounds and farm (Correct July 2020) House and garden family ticket was £45 in 2019.
 When this review of Wimpole Hall was last updated the house was closed and so they weren’t advertising the latest prices.
 For the latest prices please visit their website (affiliate link).

 Free for Blue Peter badge holders.
 Each card holder must be accompanied by a full paying adult.

-Toilets – at the stables, farm and house
+Toilets are available at the car park, the stables, farm and house

 Anglesey Abbey and Lode Mill (reviewed here) is fairly close to Wimpole Hall and is another really family friendly National Trust Property in Cambridgeshire.